ksoichiro/Android-ObservableScrollView/README.md

 }
 ```

+Basically this project supports Android Studio.
-Eclipse is not supported but if you really want to build on Eclipse, [see here](https://github.com/ksoichiro/Android-ObservableScrollView/tree/master/docs/eclipse.md).
+If you'd like to use Eclipse, please [see here](https://github.com/ksoichiro/Android-ObservableScrollView/tree/master/docs/eclipse.md).
+It's partially supported.

 ### Add widgets to your layout